insight-platform/Savant/docs/adapters.md

 The RTSP source adapter reads RTSP stream from specified `RTSP_URI`.

-The adapter parameters are set through environment variables:
+The adapter parameters are set with environment variables:
 - `RTSP_URI` - RTSP URI of the stream; this option is required;
 - `SOURCE_ID` - unique identifier for the source stream; this option is required;
 - `OUT_ENDPOINT` - adapter output (should be equal to the configured framework input) ZeroMQ socket endpoint; default is `ipc:///tmp/zmq-sockets/input-video.ipc`;